Introduction

 From 1843 to 1847, Nelson hosted the annual dinners that John Weston Peters provided to the tenantry of Hardington and East Chinnock.[5]

-On 1 September 1847, Nelson and Robert Bartlett oversaw the dispensing of John Weston Peter’s gift of free cider to the working class of the parish.[6]
+On 1 September 1847, Nelson and Robert Bartlett oversaw the dispensing of John Weston Peter’s gift of free cider to the working people of the parish.[6]

 On Saturday, 1 September 1849, Nelson hosted John Weston Peters’ dinner to celebrate the first day of partridge shooting.
 Just as the guests assembled to enjoy their meal in the courtyard in front of Nelson’s house, it began to rain, forcing the party indoors.[7]